 Skilled HVAC technicians can find career opportunities in a variety of industries, from manufacturing to refrigeration companies.
 With almost every building, from residential to commercial, needing heating and cooling to maintain a comfortable temperature, a career in HVAC can be a stable, rewarding one.
-The first step toward starting a career you enjoy is training.
-But if you have a full-time job, a busy home life, or just don’t have time to go to in-person classes, how can you get the hands-on training you need?
-That’s where a self-paced, online HVAC program can help!
+To start working as an HVAC technician, most employers prefer you have a high school diploma, post-high school training through a career or technical school, certification from the Environmental Protection Agency (EPA), and many also want you to complete an apprenticeship before you’re considered a full tech.

 How to become an HVACR technician